screamtracker/Behringer-X-Touch-Compact-FL-Script/README.md

 ### To Do:
 Refactor code to remove all non-usable buttons and jog methods **DONE**

 Channel is useless to me as well, will remap to global tempo or swing.
-Mapped to Marker.  **DONE**
+Mapped to Marker Jump.  **DONE**

 Touch Faders.
 There are controls defined in the scipt, but only for 3 touch faders...?
-Will see. **DONE**
+Now working. **DONE**

-Now that I have available touch faders and 0x55 I will look at more reassignments.
-I may reinstate Flip Mode.
+Try to reinstate Flip Mode for Pitch.

 Dive into the INST pot and see what I can do, it is a powerful control

----
-### Tested Bits
-Cycles thru windows, maybe better than dedicated F5/F6 transport.globalTransport(midi.FPT_NextWindow, int(event.data2 > 0) * 1)

-Cycles thru channel tracks
-transport.globalTransport(midi.FPT_ChannelJog, int(event.data2 > 0) * 1, event.pmeFlags)